Plastic sheeting or mulch in vegetable gardens proves to be a useful tool for some garden crops.

 The USDA shares that “tomato plants grown with red plastic mulch ward off root-munching nematodes better than plants grown on black plastic mulch.”

-In general, home gardeners report greater yields and larger fruit size in a wide variety of crops including peppers, eggplant and tomatoes.
+In general, home gardeners report greater yields and larger fruit sizes in a wide variety of crops, including peppers, eggplant, and tomatoes.

 Blue Plastic Mulch